itgav/eth-supplemental-db/notes/running_erigon.md

   - open a separate terminal instance
     - Windows PowerShell run as Administrator
   - cd to "erigon" folder
-    - terminal: cd c:/erigon_versions/erigon_23.06.27_stable/erigon
+    - terminal: cd {file_path to erigon folder}
       - *** adjust the above based on your file path
   - run RPC Daemon
-    - syntax: ./build/bin/rpcdaemon --datadir={location of your erigon DB} --http.api=eth,erigon,web3,net,debug,trace,txpool --rpc.batch.concurrency={number}
+    - terminal: ./build/bin/rpcdaemon --datadir={location of your erigon DB} --http.api=eth,erigon,web3,net,debug,trace,txpool --rpc.batch.concurrency={number}
-    - terminal: ./build/bin/rpcdaemon --datadir=A:/erigon_db --http.api=eth,erigon,web3,net,debug,trace,txpool --rpc.batch.concurrency=100
       - *** adjust both of the above based on your file path

 ### RUN NODE

 - cd to "erigon" folder then run Erigon
-  - terminal: cd C:/erigon_versions/erigon_23.06.27_stable/erigon
+  - terminal: cd {file_path to erigon folder}
-  - terminal: ./build/bin/erigon --datadir=A:/erigon_db --internalcl
+  - terminal: ./build/bin/erigon --datadir={location of your erigon DB}
     - *** adjust both of the above based on your file path
+    - *** I also use the '--internalcl' flag but you can also use a normal CL client